fiosman/ez_commerce/README.md

 ### Frontend Authentication

 Functional React components were created to render routes (i.e. React Router) conditionally.
 For example, we do not want signed in users to be able to visit the sign up page.
-We also do not want signed users to visit the admin page.

 ```javascript
 import React from "react";